Datapolitan-Training/open_data_in_research/content.md

 + I'll show you where to get government open data
 --

-+ I'll talk about what you need to know about that data --
++ I'll talk about how to use that data
+--

-+ I'll connect it back to how you might use it in research
++ I'll connect it back to using it in research

 ---